django/deps/draft/0010-new-governance.rst

    time as they receive an update from the Technical Board granting permission for the release.
-If the Technical Board requests that a release not be issued, they SHALL provide public notice, on the django-developers mailing list, of their reasoning, and SHALL provide timely updates regarding the status of the release.
+If the Technical Board requests that a release not be issued, they SHALL provide public notice, on the django-developers mailing list or the Django Forum, of their reasoning, and SHALL provide timely updates regarding the status of the release.

 2. At any time, the Django Security Team MAY ask a Releaser to issue one or more Security Releases of Django, regardless of prior